 Why you should rent a car in Costa Rica

-We’re so glad we made the decision to rent a car in Costa Rica, and we’re going to share why!
+We’re so glad we made the decision to rent a car in Costa Rica.
+Here’s why:

 We expected renting a car to be expensive, but as we found out, it is actually cheaper than taking direct shuttles between popular destinations.